Hi! Welcome to GeekyFaust.

 My biological mother is Rosalie Marinay Salabar who is notably known as DJ radio name call sign Pine Diaz, previously worked as radio announcer of Y101 Cebu.

-As far I can remember during my childhood days, the spanning years in the 1977’s, the 1980s, and mid-1990s and above pave ways in my journey as a kid while growing up.
+As far I can remember during my childhood days, the spanning years in the 1977’s, the 1980s, and mid-1990s and above pave the way in my journey as a kid while growing up.

 Sometime down the road, I somehow developed a gaming habit, I love playing a family computer.